nuxl0x/soul_reaper/README.md

 > Allows you to release your energy in a radius around you, damaging surrounding entities and manipulating their souls to either light them on fire, freeze them in ice, or electrocute them.

 ### Abilities (Page 2):
+> **Combat Mode**
+> Is required to be active in order to use the rest of the Page 2 powers, needs to be active in order to block.
+>
 > **Grim Punch**
 > You are able to create a punch so forceful that you will create an explosion.
 >